panutat-p/certified-kubernetes/20_service_account.md

 * Implement `TokenRequestAPI` in the core `apiserver`
 * A secret object is no longer mounted as a volume to a newly created object
+* A `ServiceAccountToken` is mounted as a projected volume to a newly created object
-* A new token is audience bound, time bound, and object bound
+* A `ServiceAccountToken` is audience bound, time bound, and object bound

 ## KEP-2799